Hiring a Contractor

 - How long with it take you to get the job done?
 This sets expectations.

 - What if it takes longer?
-Possibly ask how many jobs they are currently working on.
+How many jobs they are currently working on in addition to yours.

 - Do you offer a discount if you cannot meet this deadline and the delay is not caused by me?

 - When is your busy season?
-This will tell you if you might get delayed if there are power outages affectingn work load.
+This will tell you if you might get delayed if there are power outages affecting work load.

 - Ask for referrals of previous jobs.